K-103 (Kansas highway)

+State highway in Kansas, U.S.

 K-103 is a 6.980 mi east-west state highway located entirely in Cherokee County in the U.S. state of Kansas.
 K-103's western terminus is at K-7 south of the City of Cherokee and the eastern terminus is at U.S. Route 69 (US-69), US-160 and US-400 south of the City of Pittsburg.
 Along the way the route passes through the City of Weir.

 K-103 was designated as a state highway by 1936, and extended from US-160 east to US-69.
 Then in 1958, US-160 was realigned east along K-103 from K-103's original western terminus to K-7 then continued east along K-104 to US-69, and at that time K-103 was truncated to its current western terminus.

 Route description

-K-103 begins at an at-grade intersection with K-7 south of Cherokee and begins travelling east.
-After roughly .5 mi it crosses BNSF Railway tracks.
-It then passes the Hosey Hill Cemetery then reaches Weir.
-It travels 1.238 mi through the city and continues east.
-After roughly 2.5 mi it crosses Brush Creek, a tributary of Cow Creek and then reaches its eastern terminus at US-69, US-160 and US-400.
+K-103's western terminus is at an at-grade intersection with K-7 south of Cherokee.
+The highway travels east through lightly forested rural farmland.
+After roughly .5 mi it reaches an at-grade crossing with a BNSF Railway track.
+It then intersects NE 10th Street, which travels south to Scammon.
+K-103 crosses Little Cherry Creek before reaching the city of Weir.
+Inside the city K-103 becomes West Main Street.
+In downtown Weir the highway reaches Washington Street where it becomes East Main Street.
+It continues east for roughly .75 mi to Madison Street where it exits the city.
+K-103 passes through rural farmland for about 2.5 mi then crosses Brush Creek, a tributary of Cow Creek.
+Shortly after, K-103 reaches its eastern terminus at an at-grade intersection with US-69, US-160 and US-400.

+The route is maintained by KDOT, which is responsible for constructing and maintaining highways in the state.
+As part of this role, KDOT regularly surveys traffic on their highways.
+These surveys are most often presented in the form of annual average daily traffic, which is a measurement of the number of vehicles that use a highway during an average day of the year.
+In 2024, KDOT calculated that a total of 770 vehicles, and 102 trucks, used the road daily near the eastern terminus.
 K-103 is not included in the National Highway System.
 The National Highway System is a system of highways important to the nation's defense, economy, and mobility.
 K-103 does connect to the National Highway System at its eastern terminus.
-2017 Annual average daily traffic (AADT) on K-103 was 775 near the eastern terminus.
-The entire route is paved with partial design bituminous pavement.